 NEWS | Making history on Lake George

-Marc Calwell and Michael Nell on Lake George, N.S.W.
+Marc Calwell and Michael Nell, the first to fly hovercraft on Lake George, N.S.W.
 Australia

 Viper 4 owner Marc Calwell and myself, on a Viper 5XR, flew off on a scouting mission to explore Lake George on the